Caninsulin Cartridges

 Caninsulin Cartridges should be stored according to the product label, typically refrigerated and protected from freezing.
 Keep cartridges upright when directed, away from direct sunlight, and out of reach of children and animals.
 Do not use a cartridge past its expiry date or after the labeled in-use period has ended.

-Missed Doses and Monitoring Basics
+Missed Doses, Refill Timing, and Monitoring

 Safety Information Before Buying